Categories: Content Marketing

 Security and Privacy

 If you are going to use a password manager for your personal logins, financial details, or identity data, you first need to know how each one protects you.
-Protection is not only about encryption but also about the company’s history, openness, and how it changes with new threats.
+Protection is not only about encryption but also about the company’s history, openness, and how it evolves in response to new threats.

-In this article, I contrast 1Password and LastPass concerning their security in the real world, encryption design, audits, authentication, and general background.
+In this article, I contrast 1Password and LastPass in terms of real-world security, encryption design, audits, authentication, and general background.
 As the number of online accounts susceptible to data breaches increases, the choice of security tools with strong security features and a trustworthy security model is more important than ever.

 1. Encryption & Zero-Knowledge Architecture